Teacher Education (B.Ed.)

 Before applying, choose in which division you want to teach:

 There is a great need for French as a second language (FSL) teachers in Ontario and across Canada.
 This specialized program allows you to expand your passion for language learning across the curriculum and enhance your linguistic and cultural proficiency in novel and experiential ways.
 A unique feature is that students will graduate with Part 1 of the FSL Additional Qualification.

-If you wish to teach in French-language schools in Ontario, please explore our Formation à l'enseignement programs.
+If you wish to teach in French-language schools in Ontario, explore the Formation à l’enseignement program.

 The uOttawa Faculty of Education and the Ontario College of Teachers (OCT)